Available on: Personal* Standard Advanced Enterprise

 Overview

-Hosting videos on DocSend allows you to see who’s viewing your video and for how long.
-For those on Standard, Advanced, and Enterprise, you’ll receive deeper insights into which parts of the video your visitors are engaged with the most by leveraging DocSend’s Engagement Score!
-This score will help you determine what parts of the video keep visitors engaged and which don't.
-The added benefit?
-Your video content remains secure and trackable.
+Hosting and sharing audio and video files on DocSend allows you to see who’s viewed them and for how long.
+For those on DocSend Standard, Advanced, and Enterprise, you’ll receive deeper insights into which parts of your audio and video files visitors engage with the most by leveraging DocSend’s engagement score.
+This score will help you determine what parts of your audio and video files keep visitors engaged and which don't.

 Skipping Ahead